-- Students should be current undergraduate students with a major in Psychology, Computer Science, or a related field.
+- Applicants should be current undergraduate students or graduate students with a major in Psychology, Linguistics, Computer Science, or a related field.

-- Preference will be given to applicants with previous research experience and experience with children.
+- For developmental research: preference will be given to applicants with previous research experience and experience with children.

 Please contact the lab manager with any questions.